Bioko drill: Threats from hunting

 The Bioko drill is considered endangered, and is highly threatened by the bushmeat trade.
 Primates such as the drill that have larger bodies, are slower growing, and are mainly terrestrial, are considered to be disproportionately affected by hunting, and as of 2009, it was predicted that the drill population on Bioko Island was around 4,000.
-The mean biomass of Bioko’s forests are being depleted, with larger mammals preferentially hunted, and Bioko drills being intolerant to hunting.
+The mean biomass of Bioko's forests are being depleted, with larger mammals preferentially hunted, and Bioko drills being intolerant to hunting.

 The bushmeat trade has increasingly posed a threat to wildlife on Bioko Island as hunters have switched from using trappings to shotguns.
 This increases carcass volume available to hunters, as well as allowing hunters to selectively target animals that will fetch a greater price.
 Being the largest primate on Bioko Island, the drill is also one of the most expensive and therefore sought after by hunters.
-Bioko dills are more easily hunted with the assistance of dogs and shotguns, and hunters will sometimes mimic the bleat of a duiker to find them.
+Bioko drills are more easily hunted with the assistance of dogs and shotguns, and hunters will sometimes mimic the bleat of a duiker to find them.

 Regulation of bushmeat hunting has had little effect, as announcements of imminent hunting bans are predictive of surges in carcass levels seen at the bushmeat market, thought to be a result of panic and an increased economic incentives, and bans themselves remaining unenforced.
 Several laws have been implemented to this effect.
 A law came into place in 2003, prohibiting hunting in certain areas, and in 2007 there was a law announced that would prohibit the hunting, selling and consumption of bushmeat.
 The law was announced in October and implemented in November.
 After the laws announcement, but before its implementation, the market for bushmeat became much larger and grew increasingly profit-orientated, as indicated by a rapid increase in carcasses available on the bushmeat market.
 At the date of the law's implementation, carcass rates had nearly disappeared, however they rapidly increased from that point due to a lack of enforcement.
 The market had completely rebounded by 2008, eventually reaching higher levels than before the law was announced and peaking in April, 2010 at 37 carcasses per day.
 These hunting practices remain financially lucrative, as the price of the Bioko drill continues to increase.